gchablowski/urlshortener/README.md

 * /{short_code} (GET the url with the short code)
 * /url/add (save an url with POST and return the shortened url)

+you may find the angular-js client here : https://github.com/gchablowski/urlshortener-angular

 Created by Gérald Chablowski.